Museum, Field, Metropolis, Colony: Practices of Social Governance

 Colonial Governmentalities workshop, 2012

-This Workshop investigates the ways in which the processes of collecting cultures are implicated in the rationalities of government in various late nineteenth and early twentieth century colonial contexts.
-The roles played by different kinds of knowledge associated with practices of collecting – anthropology, archaeology, folklore studies – in shaping different forms of colonial rule will be of particular interest.
-A case study approach will facilitate this exploration, providing the opportunity to compare and contrast the ways in which processes of collecting cultures are implicated in different colonial rationalities in different colonial contexts; be it, for example, those of settler, conquest, or neo-conquest colonialism.
-The workshop will bring together an international group of scholars who share an interest in questions of colonial governmentality and who have expertise in the histories of museums and the practices of collection associated with the colonial experiences of Australia, France, Germany, India, New Zealand or North America.
-The workshop will generate papers for an edited collection/special issue which will make a significant contribution to the literatures on governmentality, museums and collecting.
+This workshop investigated the ways in which the processes of collecting cultures are implicated in the rationalities of government in various late nineteenth and early twentieth century colonial contexts.
+The roles played by different kinds of knowledge associated with practices of collecting – anthropology, archaeology, folklore studies – in shaping different forms of colonial rule were of particular interest.
+A case study approach facilitated this exploration, providing the opportunity to compare and contrast the ways in which processes of collecting cultures are implicated in different colonial rationalities in different colonial contexts; be it, for example, those of settler, conquest, or neo-conquest colonialism.
+The workshop brought together an international group of scholars who share an interest in questions of colonial governmentality and who have expertise in the histories of museums and the practices of collection associated with the colonial experiences of Australia, France, Germany, India, New Zealand or North America.
+The workshop generated papers for an edited collection/special issue which made a significant contribution to the literatures on governmentality, museums and collecting.

 Bennett, Tony, Ben Dibley, Rodney Harrison (eds.).
 2014.
 ‘Anthropology, Collecting and Colonial Governmentalities’, History and Anthropology (opens in a new window), 25:2.

 Batty, Philip.
 2014.
 ‘The Tywerrenge as an Artefact of Rule: The (Post) Colonial Life of a Secret/Sacred Aboriginal Object,’ History and Anthropology, 25:2, 296-311.